oauth-wg/oauth-selective-disclosure-jwt/main.md

 Just as `HS-CLAIMS`, `SALTS` can be more complex as well.

+Note: Suggest we separate creating a SD-JWS from creating a proof. those happen at a different period of time.
+And the way it is written now, that is not exactly clear.
+I would make it Creating a SD-JWS -> SD-JWS Salt/Value Container -> Creating a Proof -> Verifying (SD-JWS Format, SD-JWS Proof Format)

 ## Verifying

 A verifier first checks that the `PROOF` was indeed signed by the private key belonging to the public key contained in `SD-JWS-DOC`.

 The verifier can then check that for each claim in `PROOF`, the hash `HASH(DISCLOSED-SALT |
 DISCLOSED-VALUE)` matches the hash under the given claim name in the SD-JWS.

 # SD-JWS Format

-A SD-JWS is a JWT signed using the issuer's private key.
-The following shows an example for a SD-JWS document:
+A SD-JWS is signed using the issuer's private key.
+The following shows an example for a body of a SD-JWS document:

 ```
 {